 Menopause

-A randomized controlled trial completed at the end of 2016 showed that Schisandra can reduce the severity of menopausal symptoms.
+A randomised controlled trial completed at the end of 2016 showed that Schisandra can reduce the severity of menopausal symptoms.
+10

 The trial concluded that Schisandra is effective and safe at reducing menopausal symptoms such as hot flushes, sweating, and heart palpitations.